Call center productivity plays a vital role in boosting your call center’s growth.

 Fortunately, Time Doctor is an all-in-one solution for all these needs (and more)!

-Time Doctor is a popular productivity tracking tool used by large companies like Verizon, as well as SMBs, like Thrive Market, to measure how productive their employees are.
+Time Doctor is an employee productivity management tool used by large companies as well as SMBs to measure how productive their employees are.

 Time Doctor will:

-- Show you how much time your agents spend on each task accurately.
+- Show you how much time your in-house and remote agents spend on each task accurately.

 - Monitor the idle hours of all your call center agents.